ssfsx17/ffpnp/Jobs/JobDetails/TempleKnight.md

 Astra (8 MP) (multi) - Causes Resilient status (2).

+Inertial Pillar (6 MP) (single) - Give an amount of Shield HP equal to your weapon damage.

 Syphon (4 MP) (single) - Drain an amount of MP equal to your Level, at -50 Magic Accuracy.
 Magic Defense is not applied.

 ### Temporal Blade T2